Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/amazon-linux.md

       baseurl=https://john-company:12234e314356291a2b11058591bba195830@kong.bintray.com/kong-enterprise-edition-aws
       ```

-4. Securely copy the changed repo file to your home directory on the Amazon Linux 1 system.
-You may use a command like:
+4. Securely copy the changed repo file to your home directory on the Amazon
+Linux 1 system.
+For example:

     ```bash
     $ scp bintray--kong-kong-enterprise-edition-aws.repo <amazon user>@<server>:~